Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 Now for our replacement string, we'll write it in vector notation `[ .. ]`, just like the basic quine.
 However, we'll have to do some tricky tricks.

-First, we need to match the `[]` in `..Z[\]^..`.
-Fortunately, Matlab is nice, and allows trailing comma's in vectors.
+First, we need to match the `[]` in the ascii `..Z[\]^..`.
+Fortunately, Matlab is nice, and allows trailing commas in vectors.
 This includes the empty vector; `[,]` is completely valid, and does not contribute anything to our string.

 Finally, we need to include some letters.
-There's no neat way to go about this, so I just dump them into a string:
+There's no neat way to go about this, so just dump them into a string:

 ```matlab
  ..[    [,],' a c e  h       p rst'..